The Kralingen failureLecture during 10 year Art Route Kralingen-Crooswijk, Gallery Deelen Art, Kralingen, 15.10.2016

-Two days later the newspapers reported on a twenty-meter high concrete sculpture by Picasso that would be placed just past the mill on the Kralingse Plas.
+Two days later the newspapers reported on a twenty-meter-high concrete sculpture by Picasso that would be placed just beyond the mill on the Kralingse Plas.
 The work would depict a 'girl figure'.
-A number of newspapers also placed a photographic collage made by Carl Nesjar, in which his design and Picasso's 'Qui' were mounted.
-The commotion broke out on October 10.
-"Twenty meters is very high," sighed columnist Pieter Spreeuw in Het Vrije Volk (10 October 1964).
+A number of newspapers also posted a photographic collage made by Carl Nesjar, in which his design and Picasso's 'Qui' were mounted.
+On October 10th the commotion broke out.
+'Twenty meters is very high', columnist Pieter Spreeuw sighed in Het Vrije Volk (10 October 1964).
 "Shouldn't we be careful with the nice landscape around the Plas?"
 He wondered.
-A letter sent in the same newspaper criticized not only the height, but also the design of 'Miss Makes' - 'the deformed girl'.
-De Tijd / De Maasbode (22 October 1964) spoke sarcastically of 'a club of a memorial' that was supposed to function purely as 'a bait for tourists'.
+A letter sent in in the same newspaper denounced not only the height, but also the design of 'Miss Maakt' - 'the deformed girl'.
+De Tijd / De Maasbode (22 October 1964) spoke sarcastically of 'a mace of a memorial' that was supposed to function merely as 'a bait for tourists'.
 These comments were the prelude to a wave of negative publicity.
-The battle was led by the Oostergids (29 October 1964), a weekly news and advertising newspaper from the Wegelings Weekblad that was distributed door-to-door in the eastern part of Rotterdam (circulation: 156.000).
+The battle was led by the Oostergids (29 October 1964), a weekly news and advertising newspaper of the Wegelings Weekblad that was distributed door to door in the eastern part of Rotterdam (circulation: 156.000).
 Long before the rise of Liveable Rotterdam, the newspaper already had a populist signature.
-"We are not supposed to be opposing the municipality," wrote the editorial.
-'We do, however, want to ensure that the conversation between Rotterdam administrators and citizens.
-In a city where the problems are getting bigger and the communication between citizens and administrators is becoming more difficult, we want to be a mouthpiece '.
+"We do not intend to oppose the municipality," the editorial wrote.
+'However, we do want to get the conversation going between Rotterdam administrators and citizens.
+In a city where the problems are increasing and communication between citizens and administrators is becoming more difficult, we want to be a mouthpiece '.

 The Kralingen District Council was overwhelmed by the events.
 The district councils were set up in 1947 and in fact functioned as early precursors of the later districts.
 The council was not amused that it had not been involved in decision-making and complained to the alderman.
 Alderman Zeelenberg - held responsible in public opinion for the 'Picasso fiasco' - demanded an explanation from the Art Affairs department.
 Cees' t Hart, the department head, sputtered that the district council had indeed passed, "because one cannot expect a majority here to think progressively in the field of the visual arts."
 On November 19, the College van B and W announced that they would like to reconsider the location of the Kralingse Bos.